Sanford Celeryfeds (baseball): The ballpark

-Sanford hosted home minor league games at the site of Historic Sanford Memorial Stadium.
+Sanford hosted home minor league games at the site of Sanford Memorial Stadium.
 The ballpark site also contained the Sanford Athletic Field and the two ballparks were side by side.

 In 1940, Municipal Stadium hosted the Florida State League All-Star Game held on Friday, August 20, 1940.
 A reserved seat for the all-star game was priced at $0.50.

 In 1942, the Boston Braves used Municipal Stadium as its primary spring training facility.

 On March 7, 1946, Sanford Stadium was the site of an incident involving Jackie Robinson in an exhibition game between the St. Paul Saints and the Montreal Royals.
 Robinson had recently been signed by the Brooklyn Dodgers and assigned to the Montreal Royals farm team.
 At the time, the city of Sanford did not allow integrated baseball teams to use city owned ballfields.
 During the game, Roy Williams, the police chief of Sanford, entered the dugout and forced Robinson to leave the ballpark.
 Robinson returned to the Royals' spring training site in Daytona Beach, Florida.

 In 1947, the New York Giants partnered with the city of Sanford to develop a 10-field complex as a Spring Training site.
 The new ballfields were located further south, between Mellonville Avenue and Summerlin Avenue, bordered by 26th Street and 28th Street.
 Municipal Stadium was renovated to serve the Giants for hosting home spring training games.

 The ballpark is still in use today, known as "Historic Sanford Memorial Stadium."
 The ballpark is located at Mellonville Avenue & East 11th Street in Sanford, Florida.